-Immigrant workers, including workers who are undocumented, are protected under wage and hour laws.
+Immigrant workers are protected under wage and hour laws.

 - Your employer must pay you for all hours worked at a rate of at least $7.25 per hour, or the rate you were promised (if higher).